yajiemiao/pdnn/examples/mnist/README.md

 == Example with the MNIST dataset ==

-1. Change the *pdnndir* and *devide* variables in run.sh
+1.Change the *pdnndir* and *devide* variables in run.sh

-2. Run run.sh in the terminal.
+2.Run run.sh in the terminal.
 You will see the following log

 Preparing datasets ...
 Training the DNN model ...